Input validation

 Last updated

-variable.
-This variable holds a boolean value indicating the input's validity:
+variable that holds a Boolean value indicating the input's validity.

-Custom validators are based on the following rules:
+Custom validators work according to the following rules:

 When the input's value changes, the validator is executed